FILING FOR DISABILITY BENEFITS IN CALIFORNIA

 TRANSFER OF YOUR SSD CASE TO DDS

-After you apply for benefits, your case will transfer to the office of Disability Determination Services (DDS).
+After you apply for benefits, then your case will transfer to the office of DDS.
 This is a state organization that reviews medical records to help the SSA make prompt decisions in claims.
 DDS can also assist with both SSI and SSDI claims in California.

-Also, DDS can request more medical information if they do not have enough information to make a decision in your case.
+Also, if they do not have enough information to make a decision in your case, then DDS can request more medical information.
 For example, they may send you to an exam with one of their doctors.
-Find out more here about consultative exams with a doctor.
+Find out more about the SSA doctor exam.
 The address and phone number of the DDS offices are listed below:

 Disability Determination Services